Jeff Kinney: Professional work

 In May 2015, Kinney and his wife Julie opened "An Unlikely Story," a local bookstore and cafe in Plainville, Massachusetts.
 Kinney advocates that kids should spend time reading as an alternative to screen time.

 Kinney guest-hosted 10 episodes of the 10th season of WGBH local quiz bowl production High School Quiz Show while regular host Billy Costa was away on a special assignment.
 Kinney hosted the second half of the first-round games, the quarter-finals, and the semi-finals, while Costa hosted the first half of the first-round games and returned to Boston in time for the finals.

 Personal life

 On December 14, 2003, Jeff Kinney married Julie Kinney.
 They have two sons together.
-He currently lives in Plainville, Massachusetts.
 He is Catholic.

-In June 2020 when Manny, a character he created in the Diary of a Wimpy Kid series, became an internet meme relating to the protests arising from the murder of George Floyd, Kinney expressed a distaste for the sensation, stating "I don't like it.
+In June 2020, when Manny, a character he created in the Diary of a Wimpy Kid series, became an internet meme relating to the protests arising from the murder of George Floyd, Kinney expressed a distaste for the sensation, stating, "I don't like it.
 The Black Lives Matter movement needs to be taken seriously...
 I think that assigning a cartoon character to (the movement) trivializes it."